 The cave continues for some distance when all of a sudden starts closing in.
 This is where we made a U turn and headed back.

-Overall, the Cantabon Cave is an amazing tourist attraction that offers a bit of a mix to all the waterfalls in Siquijor.
+Cantabon Cave in Siquijor is an amazing tourist attraction that offers a different experience and an add on to chasing waterfalls in Siquijor.

 Here’s a sneak peek of the caving experience at Cantabon Cave.